 - 4 cups all-purpose flour

 - 1 teaspoon clear almond extract

-- Preheat oven to 300 F. Beat butter in mixing bowl for 5 minutes, or until fluffy.
-Cream in sugars.
-Add almond extract.
-Slowly add in flour.
-If you do not have a heavy-duty stand mixer, you may want to mix in half of the flour with the mixer, then the remaining with a spoon.
-You don't want to burn out the motor on a hand mixer.
+Preheat the oven to 300 F. Using a stand or hand mixer, beat the butter, granulated sugar, and powdered sugar in a mixing bowl for 5 minutes, or until fluffy.
+Add in the almond extract.
+Slowly add in the all-purpose flour.
+If you do not have a heavy-duty stand mixer and are using a hand-held, you may want to mix in half of the flour with the mixer, then the remaining with a spoon.
+This will lessen the risk of burning out the motor on a hand mixer.

-- Roll out chilled cookie dough on a floured surface.
+Roll out the chilled cookie dough on a well-floured surface.
 Roll into a rope that is 1 1/2 to 2 inches thick.

 Cut diagonally into diamond shapes and place on ungreased cookie sheets.
 Place one almond in the center of each cookie.

 Bake for 12 minutes.
 Remove and cool on cooling racks.